michelkana/lendingclub/CS109aLendingClub_Models.md

     LogisticRegressionCV:
     Accuracy score on training set is 73.53%

-    C:\Anaconda\lib\site-packages\sklearn\linear_model\logistic.py:1920: ChangedBehaviorWarning: The long-standing behavior to use the accuracy score has changed.
-The scoring parameter is now used.
-This warning will disappear in version 0.22.
-      ChangedBehaviorWarning)

     K-fold cross-validation results on validation set:
      average accuracy is 68.83%
      average F1 is 69.08%